perforce/helix-authentication-extension/docs/LDAP.md

 additionally the SSO mechanism is set to allow "password" authenticated users (those users that are authenticated by the server without delegation to LDAP or SSO).
 This is just an example, and by no means the only possible configuration.

+Once the configuration is in place, those users that will be using LDAP authentication must be named in the `non-sso-users` extension configuration, as well as have their `AuthMethod` set to `ldap`.
+If there are going to be many users that authenticate with LDAP, then defining a group of users and naming that group in the `non-sso-groups` may be more practical.

+Additionally, users that will authenticate with a database password should also be named in either the `non-sso-users` extension configuration, or belong to a group named in `non-sso-groups`, and have their `AuthMethod` set to `perforce`.